 For the west African region, Figure 4 shows a time-latitude Hovmoeller diagram of precipitation averaged within zones between 10°W and 10°E for the RegCM5 model and TRMM observational data.
 The three characteristic phases of the African monsoon (Hourdin et al., 2010; Koné et al., 2022; Sultan et al., 2003) can be observed in both the simulated results and the observational data.
 For TRMM, the onset of the rainy season occurs in mid-April and extends until mid-June, as evidenced by the core of the rainfall band along the Guinea coast between approximately 4° and 7°N, while the simulations show a delayed onset from mid-May to June with lower intensity rainfall.
 In TRMM observations, the monsoon phase itself is characterised by a shift of the rainfall maximum band, between July and September, reaching 15°N. For this phase, the simulations show a consistent northward precipitation shift, but the maximum does not penetrate as far north as in the observations, consistent with the underestimation of Sahelian precipitation values pointed out earlier.
 The monsoon withdrawal is observed with precipitation gradually shifting towards the coast.
 The late season rainfall is more intense in our simulations compared to TRMM.
 These characteristic seasonal patterns are adequately captured by the RegCM5 model compared to state-of-the-art climate models.
-Simulated daily temperature and precipitation intensity are also analysed using Probability Density Functions (PDFs) (Giorgi et al., 2023) and compared to ERA5 and TRMM respectively.
-In this paper, we include results for a 3 month period (JJA) over the Sahel region (Figures 3-g and 3-h), as this region has a distinctive precipitation regime and presents the most important impact of BioNO emissions: Sahel (10°W-10°E; 10°N-16°N).
+Additional details on the distribution of daily temperature and precipitation intensities over the Sahel region are provided in the Supplementary Information (Figure S2), using Probability Density Functions (PDFs) compared to ERA5 and TRMM respectively.
+These support the model's reasonable performance on daily-scale variability.